Top 15 Tips to Write a Good Blog Post and Earn Shares

 Also, make sure all your outbound links are opening in a new tab.
 You don’t really want to drive away your visitors, do you?

 Well, I hope you are aware of nofollow and dofollow links.
 If you don’t want your outbound link to pass authority, make it nofollow.
 Normally, if you don’t add any nofollow attribute to a hyperlink, it will stay as dofollow.

 Depending on the target site that you are linking out, you can decide to make your link dofollow or nofollow.

-8. Give your blog post a proper structure
+8. Structure your blog post

 It’s always good to have things organized.
 The same is applicable in case of a blog post as well.